dmuth/anthrocon-reg/wamp/README-2-WAMP.txt

 	- Disable a bunch of modules that we don't need:
 		- xmlsitemap, search, update

-	- TRUNCATE huge tables that we don't need: sessions, accesslog, watchdog

 	- Optionally replace sites/all/modules/reg/ directory with checked out version
 	- Run reg/wamp/bin/make-local.sh to disable modules that talk to the network, such as aggregator